FRRouting/frr/doc/user/bgp.rst

   in.

   Setting this option will have a performance cost that may be noticeable when there are many routes for each destination.
-Currently in Frr it is implemented in a way that scales poorly as the number of routes per destination increases.
+Currently in FRR it is implemented in a way that scales poorly as the number of routes per destination increases.